jndtv2g/Cypress/README.md

 # Playwright
-Repository for web automation scripts using Cypress
+Repository for web automation scripts using Playwright (TypeScript)